MarschmiLab/Ray_LO_Letters_FPV_Methane/analysis/Microbial_Analyses.md

 First we will extract all functions then narrow in on CH4 cyclers.
 This will also be paired with taxonomic identification of known methane cyclers at the genus level.

-ASVs not classified to the family or genus level were filtered out from analysis despite FAPROTAXv2 predictions
+ASVs not classified to the family or genus level were filtered out from analysis despite FAPROTAXv2 predictions.

+Each ASV will be verified through literature review to ensure it is a known methanogen or methanotroph

 ``` r
 # Read the text file of faprotaxv2 report from the previous chunk!